Art-Assisted Grief Therapy:

 Portland Institute for Loss and Transition

 The Open Studio is a safe space for creative exploration, play and reverie.
 Art making, in the virtual company of others, invites learners into the world of imagination where the process of making and shaping what is given promotes a sense of wellbeing.
 It is a place to explore innermost feelings and thoughts in a community where relationships support the powerful medicine of being seen and heard.
+It is an opportunity for self-care

-This informal yet energy infused Open Studio offering will focus on the art making process, stimulate the relationship to art materials and serve to empower each learner as self-determined artist.
+This informal yet energy infused open studio offering will focus on the art making process, stimulate the relationship to art materials and serve to empower each learner as self-determined artist.
 Each session includes a specific creative technique demonstration, such as the construction of altered book pockets and tags, to encourage creative risk-taking in artistic self discovery and meaning reconstruction.
 Learners explore themselves in a container of thoughtful absorption and then share their process and product with a partner and with the group.
 This life affirming action of making, shaping and sharing is rooted in empathy and compassion.
-No artistic talent required, only curiosity, willingness and presence.
+No artistic talent required only curiosity, willingness and presence.

 OPEN STUDIO FORMAT (2-hour weekly session for 6 weeks)